marko-pi/MCP4728/README.md

 The output voltages are changed uses kernel procedures.

+You can find the application circuit with some additional instructions on this [page](http://www.pinteric.com/raspberry.html#dac).

 The library provides eight public functions: two functions for initialisation/de-initialisation, two functions for reading/writing the address and four functions for changing the output voltages.
 The description of the functions is given in the Python test file (MCP4728_test.py).

 A simple Python script is provided as an example of how to use the library.
 A proper Python library could easily be created to wrap up all procedures into a standard Python class.
 Since I assume that only advanced users will use this library, I think that the Python example script will be sufficient.